Discover if Lifeboost coffee is worth spending money in our Lifeboost coffee review.

 First, Luxuriance.
 It’s a Central American espresso roast.
 While it’s not the darkest espresso roast I’ve ever come across, it’s definitely dark.

 It has a nice balance and smoothness to it.
-There are some notes of cacao and molasses.
+There are some undertones of cacao and molasses.
 And as an added bonus, it tastes good brewed as well as espresso.

 I’d recommend this coffee to espresso drinkers, but also to someone looking for a really balanced and smooth dark roast coffee.